wp-plugins/wp-issues-crm/readme.txt

 == Changelog ==
+= 2.2.3 =
+* Move required check for email_address and phone_number from validation stage to final upload stage to allow files missing data on some records to be uploaded in a single pass
+* Allow update of readonly custom fields on upload
+* Allow addition of custom fields while constituent table is empty (previously generated error)
+* Fix bug that hid system name for fields on update of custom fields
+* CSS tweak on option group update form
 = 2.2.2.1 =
 * Eliminate use of prepend parameter in spl_autoload_register -- unnecessary and required PHP version 5.3.0; should now be OK with PHP 5.2.4
 = 2.2.2 =